sftpplus/sftpplus-docs/src/doc_source/guides/webdav.rst

 To get you started using the SFTPPlus
 :doc:`transfers </configuration-client/transfers>` functionality, we have included
 example transfer configurations using WebDAV as the location.
-The SFTPPlus Local Manager can be used to configure transfers, but there is a text :doc:`configuration </configuration/configuration-file>` file available.
+The SFTPPlus Web Manager can be used to configure transfers, but there is a text :doc:`configuration </configuration/configuration-file>` file available.
-The examples below can be added in the configuration file or modified in the Local Manager.
+The examples below can be added in the configuration file or modified in the Web Manager.

 The example below will create a new ``webdavs`` location using the Sharepoint Online credentials at the specified Sharepoint Online address and port::